honestrox logo

 4. Ask someone to make calls on my behalf

-That’s just for today.
+That’s just for one day.

-These days, it sounds more like this…Honeyyyyy, can you call that guy for the car??
-Babyyyyy, can you contact the bank and ask them to refund the transfer feeSweetyyyyy, can you please call daycare to let them know we are coming in late??
+When I couldn’t do that anymore, my strategy changed to: Honeyyyyy, can you call that guy for the car??
+Babyyyyy, can you contact the bank and ask them to refund the transfer feeSweetyyyyy, can you please call the daycare to let them know we are coming in late??

 social anxiety workbook cover